Mohamedgomaa128/AskMe/README.md

 ## Note
 <p>if you want to remove all past testing data then you should delete users folder before doing such</p>
+<p>the last edits in the project was just removing redundant files</p>